ucdavis-bioinformatics-training/2021-Alliance-Makerere_Covid/prerequisites/command_line/cluster.md

     ssh [username]@tadpole.genomecenter.ucdavis.edu

 where 'username' is replaced with your username.
+Be sure to remove the square brackets.
 Press Enter.

 ---
 **2\.** Now, let's look at a few slurm commands.

 The main commands we will be using are srun, sbatch, squeue, scancel, and sacct.
-First, log into the head node (tadpole.genomecenter.ucdavis.edu) and make a directory for yourself where you will be doing all your work.
+First, log into the head node (tadpole.genomecenter.ucdavis.edu).

-    mkdir /share/workshop/epigenetics_workshop/$USER
-    cd /share/workshop/epigenetics_workshop/$USER

 **2a\.** ['srun'](https://slurm.schedmd.com/srun.html) is used to run a job interactively.
 We most often use it to start an interactive session on a compute node.
 Take a look at the options to srun: